rehive/docs-portal/content/extensions/get-started/introduction.md

 <aside class="notice">
 	Rehive adds extensions on a regular basis.
 If you are looking for something specific that you don't see above, feel free to contact the Rehive support team with your queries.
 </aside>

+## Custom extensions

+Additionally, Rehive allows companies to add their own custom extension on a per-company basis.To learn how to do this check out the following guides:

+- [Building](/extensions/get-started/building/) - Guide to building extensions and interacting with the platform via an extension.
+- [Requirements](/extensions/get-started/requirements/) - Detailed list of requirements for custom extensions.